redrix-dev/raiderpal/docs/raiderpal_db_architecture.md

 - Repair data is manual and explicit
 - JSON blobs are forbidden for canonical feature systems
 - Derived values are never stored
-- If something feels “smart,” it is probably wrong
+- If something feels "smart," it is probably wrong

+## Error Handling Philosophy (App Consumption)
+- Fail loud in dev when a view contract is broken or a query fails.
+- In prod, API routes return `{ success: false, error: { code, message } }` instead of silent fallbacks.

 This document overrides intuition.
 Follow it even when tempted not to.